torvalds/linux/Documentation/driver-api/auxiliary_bus.rst

 The 'name' field is to be given a name that is recognized by the auxiliary driver.
-If two auxiliary_devices with the same match_name, eg "mod.MY_DEVICE_NAME", are registered onto the bus, they must have unique id values (e.g. "x" and "y") so that the registered devices names are "mod.foo.x" and "mod.foo.y".
+If two auxiliary_devices with the same match_name, eg "foo_mod.foo_dev", are registered onto the bus, they must have unique id values (e.g. "x" and "y") so that the registered devices names are "foo_mod.foo_dev.x" and "foo_mod.foo_dev.y".
 If match_name + id are not unique, then the device_add fails and generates an error message.

 The auxiliary_device.dev.type.release or auxiliary_device.dev.release must be